NVIDIA/nvbench/docs/benchmarks.md

   .zip_axes({"NumInputs", "Quality"});
 ```

-This tieing reduces the total combinations from 24 to 6, reducing the
+Zipping these two axes reduces the total combinations from 216 to 36, reducing the
 combinatorial explosion.

 # Throughput Measurements